Kyonru/sprite-sheet-helper/src/docs/projects.md

 ## Storage Limits & Durability

 Models and textures are stored in the browser's private storage (OPFS), which has a quota set by the browser.
 The app warns you when storage is almost full, and shows an error if a model or texture cannot be saved because the quota is exceeded.

+When you save a `.sshProj`, the archive bundles project JSON plus model files and texture files known to the project, including uploaded material textures and generated texture variants.
+While you are working before a save, those files still live in browser-local storage.

+Spritesheet postprocess settings are stored as project JSON because they are small serializable export settings.
+They do not create extra files until you export a spritesheet.

 Keep in mind: